 24/7 care in a home to call your own.

-View our Perth aged care homes
+View our residential aged care homes in Perth

 Frequently asked questionsView All FAQ’s

 Can I take my loved one out on excursions?

 While we are in a phase of no community transmission in WA, external outings are permitted when they can be conducted in a safe manner.
 This means that there are appropriate infection prevention measures in place and an agreement by the resident and family to provide accurate information and engage in risk mitigation procedures whilst on the outing and screening procedures on return.
 Your Service Manager or Program Leader will be able to provide you with the relevant risk assessment form.

 Can I take social leave, for example for day trips or family holidays?

 Yes, you are entitled to take 52 days of social leave in a financial year.

 While you are on social leave, you will still be required to pay your agreed fees and daily accommodation costs.

 Brightwater will continue to hold your place for you while you are on social leave.